 The Audit Committee of the Company is currently comprised of Mr. Alberto Beraldo (Chairman), Dr. John Sampson and Ms. Karen Dawes.
-All members of the Audit Committee are considered to be independent within the meaning of National Instrument 52-110 - Audit Committees ("NI 52-110") and under the rules of the Securities and Exchange Commission and the Nasdaq Stock Market and all are financially literate under NI 52-110.
+All members of the Audit Committee are considered to be independent within the meaning of National Instrument 52-110 - Audit Committees ("NI 52-110") and all are financially literate under NI 52-110.